 Use the rubber band technique

 In psychology, a popular technique for overcoming obsessive thinking is to wear a rubber band around your wrist.
-When those obessessive thoughts come up, snap the band and replace your obsessive thought of your ex with a different thought (which you planned in advance).
+When those obsessive thoughts come up, snap the band and replace your obsessive thought of your ex with a different thought (which you planned in advance).

 Your replacement thought should be something that makes you feel good, and can range from “Which three pairs of shorts should I take on my Mexican vacation?” to “Wow, I did an awesome job on that work project!
 I really nailed it.”
+Learning that you can control your thoughts is a valuable tip on how to stop thinking about your ex.

 Incorporate two new activities into your life